 Net Patient Service Revenue: Net patient service revenue and patient accounts receivable are recorded at the estimated net realizable amounts from patients, third-party payors, and others for services rendered including estimated adjustments under various reimbursement agreements with third-party payors.
 The allowances for estimated uncollectibles for patient accounts receivable include accounts referred to the NYS Attorney General for collection.
 Third-party payors retain the right to review and propose adjustments to amounts recorded by Roswell Park.
 Such adjustments are accrued, when deemed probable and estimable, in the period the related services are rendered and adjusted in future periods as final settlements are determined.
 Management believes that adequate provision has been made in the consolidated financial statements for any adjustments that may result from final settlements.
-The impact of recording final settlements, pool payments and other third party payor adjustments resulted in the recognition of additional net operating revenues (expenses) of approximately \$11,724 and \$5,356 in 2020 and 2019, respectively.
+The impact of recording final settlements, pool payments and other third party payor adjustments resulted in the recognition of additional net operating revenues of approximately \$12,768 and \$11,724 in 2021 and 2020, respectively.